Date Updated: 09/03/2025

 When to see a doctor

-If you are currently taking or have recently taken antibiotics and you develop diarrhea, contact your doctor, even if the diarrhea is relatively mild.
-Also, see your doctor anytime you have severe diarrhea, with a fever, painful abdominal cramps, or blood or pus in your stool.
+If you are currently taking or have recently taken antibiotics and you develop diarrhea, contact your healthcare professional.
+Also, see your healthcare professional anytime you have severe diarrhea with a fever, painful stomach cramps, or blood or pus in your stool.

 Causes